marcin119a/PODSTAWY-UCZENIA-MASZYNOWEGO-W-PYTHONIE-/README.md

 9. Ile osób było pełnoletnich, narysuj dla ich wieku histogram?
 10. Użyj metody .describe(), ile lat ma najstarsza i najmłodsza osoba na Titanicu?

+### Zadanie 3

+I'm interested in the age and sex of the Titanic passengers.

+I'm interested in the age of the Titanic passengers.

+I'm interested in the age and sex of the Titanic passengers.

+I'm interested in the passengers older than 35 years.

+I'm interested in the Titanic passengers from cabin class 2 and 3.

+I'm interested in rows 10 till 25 and columns 3 to 5.

+What is the average age of the Titanic passengers?

+What is the median age and ticket fare price of the Titanic passengers?

+What is the number of passengers in each of the cabin classes?

 Formularz na kod:
 * https://forms.gle/x2ZVJ6CcK9aUUnHi8